DLopez6877/track-suggester/README.md

 ## Description

 _This is a survey that will asks you questions about yourself.
-Based on the information supplied, the quiz will suggest which course you should take and 2 other courses you might like._
+Based on the information supplied, the quiz will suggest if you should take CSS/Design, Ruby/Rails, PHP/Drupal, Java/Android, or C#/.NET._

 ## Setup/Installation Requirements